Broadband Hamnet (BBHN) at HOTARC

 Map a profile of the signal path between two antennas

 See the Broadband Hamnet web site for late-breaking news.
 While we started by using little Linksys routers, mesh users can now use a line of the more powerful Ubiquiti devices!
-The total cost for meshing with Ubiquiti is actually less than that for the gear you'll need if using a LinkSys router.
+AE5CA recommends that your first mesh node should be from Ubiquiti!

 The now-supported 2.4 GHz Ubiquiti equipment:

 ☀ Our favorite!
 Nice price, and, with MIMO technology, a real performer!